WAASA appoints a Standing Committee. Membership of the Standing Committee comprises:

 - If the number of nominations received exceeds the number of positions to be filled, the Archbishop will determine the person or people to be appointed from the list of nominees.

-- If there are insufficient nominations to fill the vacant positions on Standing Committee, the Archbishop may appoint members at his discretion to fill the vacant positions.
+- If there are insufficient nominations to fill the vacant positions on Standing Committee, the Archbishop may appoint members at her discretion to fill the vacant positions.

-- If a Chair or Principal leaves the Standing Committee for whatever reason part way through their term of office, the Archbishop will appoint a person to fill the vacancy until the term of the former member is due to expire.
+- If a Chair, Principal or Chaplain leaves the Standing Committee for whatever reason part way through their term of office, the Archbishop will appoint a person to fill the vacancy to serve until the term of the former member is due to expire.